justinseby/Analysis-of-Political-Corpus/README.md

 ## Dependencies

 The project relies on various Python libraries, including SpaCy, SentiStrength, and more.
-You can find a list of dependencies in the Jupyter notebooks.
+You can find a list of dependencies in the Jupyter notebooks and the requirements.txt file